Zakat and Your Family

 If your brother is in difficult circumstances then he may wish to apply to us for support and we may be able to help him if he is eligible.

 Q) I do not qualify for Zakat this year as I’m in debt.
 Can my wife pay a portion of her Zakat to me for the running of the household or to pay off the debt?

 A) The schools of Fiqh have differed in this matter.
 The Shafi’i school permit the wife to give her Zakat to her needy husband.
 The Hanafi school does not permit a wife to give Zakat to her husband.

-Q) As a parent, can I give Zakat to their child to stop them getting student loan?
+Q) As a parent, can I give Zakat to their child to stop them from getting a student loan?

-A) No, a parent can’t give Zakat to their child to stop them from student loan.
-What you can do is instead give Zakat to your nephew or neice for their student loan and ask other family members to assist pay the tuition fees of your son/daughter with Zakat funds.
+A) No, a parent can’t give Zakat to their child to stop them from getting a student loan.
+What you can do is instead give Zakat to your nephew or niece for their student loan and ask other family members to assist pay the tuition fees of your son/daughter with Zakat funds.